samuelmaina/mifugo-care/README.md

 # Vet Health
  it is  a web based system that connect livestock farmer to vet services.
+Backend done in TDD
 ## Home page
 ![](Data/screenshots/Screenshot%202021-07-26%20120302.png "The overall Home page of the application")